vitalab/vitalab.github.io/article/_posts/2019-07-11-overconfident.md

 # Introduction
-ReLU Neural networks are known for being overconfident when predicting unrelated data.
+ReLU neural networks are known for being overconfident when predicting unrelated data.
 As shown in the paper, this is due to the fact that the output of the network is piece-wise linear.

 ![](/article/images/overconfidence/sc01.jpg)
 ![](/article/images/overconfidence/sc02.jpg)